 History and Politics

-History and Politics at Cambridge is an exciting course which offers subjects from our highly-regarded History and Politics and International Relations courses, together with bespoke papers which allows students to explore the space between the two disciplines.
+History and Politics at Cambridge is an exciting course which offers students the chance to combine papers from our History and Politics and International Relations courses, together with bespoke papers which allow students to explore the space between the two disciplines.
 Students will develop skills in analysing the operation of power and politics across histories, institutions, and societies around the world.
 Students will also be able to build strengths in understanding the nature of evidence, methodologies, and approaches in both History and Politics.
-They will be able to choose from a wide range of topics in British, European, American and World history and politics.
+There is wide range of papers available, covering British, European, American and World history and politics.

 Why choose Newnham for History and Politics?